leodamasceno/maceio/README.md

 The custom type can run any command present on Alpine.
 For instance, this would be the right check if you need to run **gem** or **pip3**.
 For more information, check the *Dockerfile* in this repository.

 # Configuring your repository
+### Add the configuration file
-Add the *maceio.yaml* file to the application repository.
-The directory hierarchy should look like this:
+Add the *maceio.yaml* file to your repository, the structure should look like the one below:
 ```
 ├── app
 │   ├── css